FAQs

 We customize our services according to the providers needs.
 We offer all the services listed below but the provider has control to choose what services they would like to utilize.

-• Electronic Claim Submission
+• Claims Submission

 • Payment Posting

-• Patient and Insurance Refunds
+• Patient Billing and Support

 What major insurance companies you have worked with?